-Refer to Figure 8, Figure 21, and Figure 22 as needed.
+Refer to Figure 02, Figure 15, and Figure 16 as needed.

-- 1. Turn pump, gas supply, and heater power "OFF". - 2.
-Turn gas valve knob "OFF". - 3.
+- 1. Turn pump, gas supply, and heater power OFF. - 2.
+Turn gas valve knob OFF. - 3.
 Remove the front access panel. - 4.
 Disconnect the union joint in the gas supply piping outside the heater cabinet. - 5.
-Disconnect the wiring terminals from the gas valve. - 6.
-Disconnect the wiring terminals from the blower. - 7.
+Disconnect the wires from the two terminals on the gas valve.

+- 6. Disconnect the blower wires from the ignition board. - 7.
 Remove the gas manifold assembly.
 It is attached to the air box using (4) screws. - 8.
 Remove the screws from the igniter access panel and pull it out of the way.
 Do not disconnect the wires. - 9.
 Remove the air box cover.
 Do not remove the blower from the air box cover. - 10.
-Remove the (2) screws securing each burner to the combustion chamber front.

-- 11. Pull the burners straight out of the heater. - 12.
+Remove the (2) screws securing each burner to the combustion chamber front. - 11.
+Pull the burners straight out of the heater. - 12.
 Reverse the above procedure to install the burners. - 13.
-Turn the gas supply "ON".
+Turn the gas supply ON.
 Use a soapy water solution to check for leaks.
 Bubbles forming indicate a leak.